 Programs that rank fewer applicants than the number of positions available (e.g., 2 applicants ranked for 3 available positions) will, by definition, have one or more unfilled positions in the Match.
 Similarly, programs that rank the same number of applicants as positions available (e.g., 3 applicants ranked for 3 positions) run a very high risk of having one or more unfilled positions in the Match.

 Do not rank any applicant who is not acceptable for a program, even if the program might have unfilled positions after the Match.
-You are reminded that according to the Terms of the Residency Agreement, the Match results are binding; you must accept the applicant(s) matched to your residency.
+You are reminded that according to the Residency Agreement, the Match results are binding; you must accept the applicant(s) matched to your residency.
 It is the responsibility of the Program Director to ensure that each applicant ranked by the residency is eligible for training at your institution.